 I have a special post planned for Friday but you’ll need this Lemony Granadilla Curd recipe for it.
 Fruit curds are the kind of kitchen pantry staples our grandmothers would make from memory, with just a handful of ingredients.
 They are a savvy way to use up a glut of fruit, an extension of the season, as it were.
 My grandmother used to make a deliciously tart lemon curd to spread on hot buttered toast.
-I like to serve this tangy granadilla curd with thick Greek yoghurt and fresh berries for a light summer dessert, dolloped over pavlovas or as my Gran did, smeared on hot buttered toast.
+I like to serve this lemony granadilla curd with thick Greek yoghurt and fresh berries for a light summer dessert or dolloped over pavlovas.
 The recipe is based on this 4 – minute lemon curd.

 - 1 1/2 cups granulated sugar